Health-care workers battled burnout before COVID-19 — now it's even worse, experts warn | CBC News

 Dolkar, the Whitby-based nurse, isn't surprised that burnout levels are high among her profession, and agreed there's added stress from the all-consuming pressures of COVID-19.

-Similarly, personal support workers coping with staggering death tolls during long-term care outbreaks have also faced major burnout during the pandemic, CBC News has previously reported.
+Personal support workers coping with staggering death tolls as a result of long-term care outbreaks have also faced major burnout during the pandemic, CBC News has previously reported.

-It's another instance of the months-long health-care crisis compounding existing issues: One report from the Ontario Health Coalition, released in February 2020, found most long-term care homes were short-staffed on every shift and experiencing poor working conditions even before the novel coronavirus.
+It's another instance of the months-long health-care crisis compounding existing issues.
+One report from the Ontario Health Coalition, released in February 2020, found most long-term care homes were short-staffed on every shift and experienced poor working conditions even before the novel coronavirus.

 "They're overwhelmed, they're exhausted, they're emotionally drained, they feel defeated," he said.